Twarner491/TeddyWarner.org/docs/Projects/LearnedSpectrum.md

 <h4> Why has no one done this? </h4>

-When my hypothesis first came to me, I believed I had to been nieve to some perticular reason our pipeline is robot -> simulator -> robot and not human -> simulator -> robot.
-It was simeltaniously a relief and a pain in the ass to not find a specfic reason on the first page of google.
+When my hypothesis first came to me, I believed I had to be naive to some particular reason our pipeline is robot -> simulator -> robot and not human -> simulator -> robot.
+It was simultaneously a relief and a pain in the ass to not find a specific reason on the first page of Google.

 I've got a few thoughts as to why no one has done this yet:

 1. It's hard to collect data from humans.
 2. The use of biometric data on mass raises important ethical and privacy considerations.
 3. Only recently have advances in transformer architecture made such analysis feasible at scale.
 4. Traditional approaches to world models have relied upon absolute temporal markers.
-Shifting to a subjective, biologically inspired approach would require signficant effort.
+Shifting to a subjective, biologically inspired approach would require significant effort.

-So thats it, that's the thought that's been tickling my brain for a month or two now.
-While I need to gather some resources before I can get started with biometric data colelction at a large enough scale to train a foundational model, I started by toying around with Vision Transformers and some fMRI datasets I found on the internet.
-The rest of this article is about that: Learned Spectrum: Towards Temporal Understanding in AI through fMRI Learning Stage Classification.
+So that's it, that's the thought that's been tickling my brain for a month or two now.
+While I need to gather some resources before I can get started with biometric data collection at a large enough scale to train a foundational model, I started by toying around with Vision Transformers and some fMRI datasets I found on the internet.
+The rest of this article is about: Learned Spectrum: Towards Temporal Understanding in AI through fMRI Learning Stage Classification.

 ## Abstract